-\item \textbf{Improves model generalizability.} Humans and animals can learn and generalize to new concepts with just a few trials of learning, while DNNs generally perform much poorly on such tasks.
-Current few-shot learning techniques in deep learning relay heavily on a large amount of additional knowledge to work well.
-For example, transfer learning based methods typically leverage a pre-trained model trained with a large amount of data (\cite{xian2018zero, socher2013zero}), and meta learning based methods require a large amount of additional side tasks (\cite{finn2017model, snell2017prototypical}).
-Here we explore BEAN with a substantially more challenging \textit{few-shot learning from scratch} task defined by \cite{kimura2018few}, where no additional knowledge is provided beside the few training observations.
-Extensive experiments show that BEAN has a significant advantage of improving model generalizability over conventional techniques.
+\item \textbf{Improving model generalizability with few training samples.} Humans and animals can learn and generalize to new concepts with just a few trials of learning, while DNNs generally perform poorly on such tasks.
+Current few-shot learning techniques in deep learning still rely heavily on a large amount of additional knowledge to work well.
+For example, transfer-learning-based methods typically leverage a model pre-trained with a large amount of data [\cite{xian2018zero,socher2013zero}], and meta-learning-based methods require a large number of additional side tasks [\cite{finn2017model,snell2017prototypical}].
+Here we explore BEAN with a substantially more challenging \textit{few-shot learning from scratch} task first studied by [\cite{kimura2018few}], where no additional knowledge is provided aside from a few training observations.
+Extensive experiments show that BEAN has a significant advantage in improving model generalizability over conventional techniques.

 \end{itemize}